Jarrow and District Electric Tramways

 Tramcar No 9 in Swinburne Street circa 1927.
 With thanks to Malcolm Fraser.

-A conductor (left) in lancer-style tunic, and motorman (right), on the platform of Tramcar No 2 at Tyne Dock circa 1928.
+A conductor (left) in lancer-style tunic, and a motorman (right), on the platform of Tramcar No 2 at Tyne Dock circa 1928.
 With thanks to Malcolm Fraser.

 Senior staff

 A Jarrow and District Electric Tramways inspector with Tramcar No 9.
-This car was was used as a demonstrator by the BETCo from 1902, arriving in Jarrow in 1907, which in view of the relatively good condition of the vehicle, is probably when the photo was taken.
+This car was used as a demonstrator by the BETCo from 1902, arriving in Jarrow in 1907, which in view of the relatively good condition of the vehicle, is probably when the photo was taken.
 The inspector is wearing a fairly typical BETCo senior staff uniform.
 Authors Collection.

-A Jarrow and District Electric Tramways inspector, almost certainly the same man as pictured in the preceding photographs, but this time with Tramcar No 35.
-This car was loaned from the neighbouring BETCo system at Gateshead between 1911 and 1914, so the photograph must have been taken during this period.
+A J&DETCo inspector, almost certainly the same man as pictured in the preceding photographs, but this time with Tramcar No 35.
+This car was loaned from the neighbouring BETCo system at Gateshead between 1911 and 1914, so the photograph must have been taken during this period as it was renumbered after this.
 Authors Collection.

 An enlargement of the above photograph, showing details of the collar and cap insignia.
 The 'Magnet & Wheel' cap badge is the variant with the coarse finish to the magnet.